Scorpion at Busch Gardens Tampa is one of the few remaining attractions in the park.

 How old is Scorpion at Busch Gardens?

-The Scorpion roller coaster at Busch Gardens Tampa is currently 43 years old.
+The Scorpion roller coaster at Busch Gardens Tampa will be 44 years old this year.
 It opened on May 16, 1980 as previously mentioned in this article.

 How long is the queue for the Scorpion?